 (a) In emergency situations; or

-(b) When the assisted living manager or other staff is absent from the program for extended hours.
+(b) When the assisted living manager or other staff is absent from the assisted living program for extended hours.

 (68) "Resident" means an individual 18 years old or older who requires assisted living services.

+(69) "Resident Agent" means a person who manages, uses, or controls the funds or assets that legally may be used to pay an applicant's or resident's share of the costs or other charges for assisted living services.

-(69) (70) "Representative" means a person referenced in Regulation .33 of this chapter.
+(70) "Resident Representative" means a person referenced in Regulation .33 of this chapter.
+“Resident Representative” does not include an assisted living program that has been designated as a representative payee for a resident.

-(71) "Resident agreement" means a document signed by both the resident or the resident's agent and the assisted living manager, or designee, stating the terms that the parties agree to, including, at a minimum, the provisions set forth in Regulations .24 and .25 of this chapter.
+(71) "Resident agreement" means a document signed by both the resident or the resident agent and the assisted living manager, or designee, stating the terms that the parties agree to, including, at a minimum, the provisions set forth in Regulations .24 and .25 of this chapter.

-(72) "Resident Assessment Tool" means Maryland's Assisted Living Resident Assessment and Level of Care Scoring Tool [(DHMH Form 4506)] that is
+(72) "Resident Assessment Tool" means Maryland's Assisted Living Resident Assessment and Level of Care Scoring Tool that is

-[(a)] (i) Incorporated by reference in Regulation .03 of this chapter; and

-[(b)] (ii) Used by assisted living facilities to assess the current [health, ] physical, and psychosocial status of prospective and current residents.
+used by assisted living facilities to assess the current [health, ] physical, and psychosocial status of prospective and current residents.

-(b) Does not include or replace a nursing assessment.

 (73) Restraint.